apache/incubator-kie-tools/docs/PRODUCTIZATION.md

 # Productization notes for Red Hat OpenShift Serverless Logic Operator
 ## Introduction

-The Kogito Servereless Ooperator is the upstream project for the Red Hat OpenShift Serverless Logic Operator.
+The Kogito Servereless Operator is the upstream project for the Red Hat OpenShift Serverless Logic Operator.

 In this document you can find some notes useful if you need to productize the Operator image and its bundle.